Doing anything for the first time can feel nerve-wracking, and learning to drive is definitely up there in activities that can cause anxiety.

 Knowing the basics is a good way to get you prepared to learn how to drive for a few reasons.

-Whether this is studying materials that can help you understand how a car works and what you need to know when you are on the road, to getting into a car with someone you trust (with insurance), and having a go at driving in a safe area.
+Whether this is studying materials that can help you understand how a car works and what you need to know when you are on the road, or getting into a car with someone you trust (with insurance) and having a go at driving in a safe area.

 Hopefully, doing this will help your first driving lesson not to feel so alien, which can help settle nerves and help you feel a little more confident about getting behind the wheel for the first time in a lesson.